fkantelberg/mail-devel/README.md

 - Minimal HTTP frontend to support the basic testing
 - SMTP auto respond feature for automatic testing (see `--smtp-responder`)
 - Single or multi mail account mode (see [configuration](#configuration))
+- Mail aliases if in multi account mode

 ## Usage